dvargo22/dvargo22.github.io/_posts/2025-22-01-Onboarding Flow in the Handshake App.md

 ## Solution

-To address the problems discussed above, I implemented the following solutions:
+Finally, it was time to write some microcopy.
+I implemented the following solutions to address the three problems discussed previously:

 - Added a progress bar (Steps) at the top, easing user anxiety about how long onboarding would take.
 Additionally, the steps allow the user to navigate back and forth between screens in the flow.
 - Applied a conversational, human voice to build affinity for the product.